MyreMylar/pygame_gui/docs/source/theme_reference/theme_world_space_health_bar.rst

    A diagram of which part of the element is themed by which colour parameter.

-:class:`UIWorldSpaceHealthBar <.UIWorldSpaceHealthBar>` makes use of these colour parameters in a 'colours' block:
+:class:`UIWorldSpaceHealthBar <pygame_gui.elements.UIWorldSpaceHealthBar>` makes use of these colour parameters in a 'colours' block:

  - "**normal_border**" - The colour/gradient of the health bar's border if it has one.
  - "**filled_bar**" - The colour/gradient of the actual bar itself, of the portion of it that is still full.